davidsowerby/takkan/docs/intro.md

 :::tip Feedback
 There is a lot more work to do, but I would love to hear your opinion - is this project something you might use when it reaches production ready status?

 Even better, is it something you would like to contribute to?
-Whatever your view, I really would be grateful for feedback -  just raise an issue (preferably with a 'feedback' label) in the [takkan_client](https://gitlab.com/precept1/takkan_client) project.
+Could be an Adaptive Advocate?
+Whatever your view, I really would be grateful for feedback -  just raise an issue (preferably with a 'feedback' label) in the [takkan_client](https://gitlab.com/takkan/takkan_design/-/issues) project.
 :::

 ## Monitoring Progress